How and when to use your car fog lights

 This is where things get hazy (so to speak) and it’s a subject of debate.
 Especially as inappropriate use of fog lights is a bugbear for many motorists.

 Use the other cars around you as an indication of whether they are necessary.
 Look at the car 100 metres ahead and judge how visible it is.
 If you can see it clearly, fog lights aren’t needed.
-If the car is lost in the haze, with only glimmers of light to be seen, then it’s time to switch your fog lights on.
+If the car is lost in the haze, with only glimmers of light to be seen, it’s definitely time to switch your fog lights on.

 What if I leave my fog lights on?